-On behalf of the Board of Directors I thank each one of our shareholders, directors and employees for their perseverance and trust.
-Our goal for 2020 is to keep the Corihuarmi Mine operating efficiently, finalize the negotiation process with COFIDE and obtain new financing for the Ollachea Project.
+Lastly, on behalf of the Board of Directors, I would like to thank each one of our shareholders, directors and employees for their trust and continuous support during this challenging year.
+Our goals for 2021 are to continue optimizing operating costs, secure the financing for the Ollachea project and keep our workers and communities safe from COVID-19.

-Gerardo Perez Chairman

-Minera IRL Limited 27 March 2020
+Gerardo Perez Chairman Minera IRL Limited 30 March 2021